AdrianRuchala/SwiftCodeParser/README.md

 # SwiftCodeParser

-Parse Swift App is a Kotlin Spring Boot application that parses SWIFT codes from a CSV file, stores them in a PostgreSQL database, and exposes a REST API to retrieve SWIFT code information, add a new SWIFT code or delete existing SWIFT code.
+Swift Code Parser is a Kotlin Spring Boot application that parses SWIFT codes from a CSV file, stores them in a PostgreSQL database, and exposes a REST API to retrieve SWIFT code information, add a new SWIFT code or delete existing SWIFT code.
 The application runs on http://localhost:8080.